SinaSoheili/Health/README.md

   <br/>

   <p>
-    This is health care android application.<br>
+    This is healthcare android application.<br>
     In this application users can :<br>
     <ul>
       <li>Register daily <i>blood pressure</i> and <i>blood glucose</i></li>